-Fisher Funds will collect your member tax credit from Inland Revenue every year (or part way through the year if you cease your membership and are entitled to a credit) and allocate it across the funds you're invested in.
-If you also have contributions credited to a complying superannuation fund, the credit will be paid to the scheme that requests the member tax credit first.
-The Government may change the amount of the tax credit in the future.
+Fisher Funds will collect your Government contribution from Inland Revenue every year (or part way through the year if you cease your membership and are entitled to a Government contribution) and allocate it across the funds you're invested in.
+If you also have contributions credited to a complying superannuation fund, the Government contribution will be paid to the scheme that requests it first.
+The Government may change the amount of the Government contribution in the future.